This post was updated December 30, 2022.

 Who doesn't want a joyful year?

-3. Setting a giving goal that stretches us forces our dependance on Him.
+3. Setting a giving goal that stretches us forces our dependence on Him.

-Depending on God can be hard for some of us, but it's always rewarding and helps us grow in Him.
+Depending on God can be challenging for some of us, but it's always rewarding and helps us grow in Him.

 4. It will likely increase the impact you can make.